-I have horribly sad news to report, Hugo a dachshund rescue adopt-a-dog passed away recently because he ate a tiny palm seed from a palm tree.
+I have horribly sad news to discuss, Hugo a dachshund rescue passed away because he ate a tiny palm seed from a palm tree.
 He needed several surgeries and was doing better in recovery, when he suddenly went into cardiac arrest.
-We are all completely heartbroken.
-I met Hugo at a pet expo this year and assisted the Dachshund Rescue of South Florida with taking some photos of Hugo and posting his adoption information on DOGZAR.com.
+We were all completely heartbroken.
+I met Hugo at a pet expo and assisted the Dachshund Rescue of South Florida with taking some photos of Hugo and posting his adoption information on DOGZAR.com.
 Hugo was a very sweet and loving little dog.

 When I learned this information, I had no idea about palm seeds at all.
 I have seen these little red berries on palm trees and scattered all around the ground and have walked passed them a million times before without even a thought.
 We all go to such great lengths to protect our dogs from all the dangers lurking . . . frogs, toxic chemicals, toxic food, we buy life vests so when we take our dogs boating they are safe, we buy special gates to protect our dogs from falling through balconies and down stairs, we spend a fortune on vaccinations and routine veterinary exams to keep them healthy and a tiny red berry on the sidewalk can quickly end your dogs life, who knew?
 My dogs are both extremely motivated by food.
 We call Jaxie, “The Nibbler”, because all he wants to do is nibble all day.
 Bruce Lee we call, “The Hoover”, because he is constantly searching the ground for particles of anything to eat.
 Sometimes I think I should just put tiny muzzles on them to protect them from eating things they find on the ground.
 My biggest fear was that they would find someone’s discarded medication on the ground and eat that, now I am horrified of palm seeds.